-I’ve never been much a sweet tooth kind of person, but one thing I’m always a sucker for are Asian desserts.
-One of my favorites are these sticky rice/ glutinous rice balls filled with a sweet, usually nut, seed or bean based filling.
-It can be serviced in a coconut or ginger syrup or sometimes dusted like a powdered donut.
+I’ve never been much a sweet tooth kind of person, but one thing I’m always a sucker for, are Asian desserts.
+One of my favorites are these sticky rice/ glutinous rice balls filled with a sweet – usually nut, seed or bean based – filling.
+It can be served in a coconut or ginger syrup or sometimes dusted in potato starch or coconut flakes, like a powdered donut.
 Either way, it’s just chewy, gooey amazing goodness- that’s not overly sweet.

 Now that I’m off work and getting ready for my little Human, I have more time to do “me” stuff again.
 Art, cooking and exercise.

 This weeks addiction was making these little sweet balls and holy smokes are they way easier than I thought.
 I’m never buying them again!
 (You can typically buy them frozen in Asian food stores, but it’s not the same as fresh – obviously).

 When I was a kid, I would just wish with all my might that for dessert at the chinese restaurant they would have these.
 Back in the day it was a little more common after a big banquet dinner but more often than not you either got oranges or red bean dessert.
 Maybe once every couple years a restaurant would pull these bad boys out!

 It’s very common for Chinese culture to serve theses kinds of “soup desserts.”
 Called “tong sui.”
 Which directly translated is actually “sugar water.”

 They can range from being hot or cold.
 Having an almond, coconut, red bean, green bean or ginger base and can have random things in it like taro, soft seeds and nuts, young coconut, and sometimes Tong Yun.
 Sweet Sticky Balls!!